-MOED must ensure that all 1B4J Initiative activities end by June 30, 2017.
-Participants may continue to receive services after the 1B4J Initiative end date if qualified for another funding source, such as local Dislocated Worker funding, Wagner Peyser funding, or another source.
+MOED must ensure that all 1B4J Initiative activities end by December 31, 2017.
+Participants may continue to receive services after the 1B4J Initiative end date under another funding source, such as local Dislocated Worker funding, Wagner Peyser funding, or another source for which the participant qualifies.